saveourtool/diktat/info/guide/guide-chapter-2.md

 ### <a name="c2.2"></a> 2.2 Adding comments on the file header

 This section describes the general rules of adding comments on the file header.

+### <a name="r2.2.1"></a> 2.2.1 Formatting of comments in the file header

 Comments on the file header should be placed before the package name and imports.
 If you need to add more content to the comment, subsequently add it in the same format.

 Comments on the file header must include copyright information, without the creation date and author's name (use VCS for history management).
 Also, describe the content inside files that contain multiple or no classes.

-Place comments on the file header before the package name and imports.
-If you need to add more content to the comment, subsequently add it in the same format.

 The following examples for Huawei describe the format of the *copyright license*: \
 Chinese version: `版权所有 (c) 华为技术有限公司 2012-2020` \